buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 Natural potions and poisons can be created using Herbalism.
 The DC to prepare the potion equals the rarity for potions, and for poisons it equals the Saving Throw -2.

-An Herbalist can prepare simultaneously up to their (Herbalism/2)+1 value in doses of natural potions or poisons in eight hours of work.
+A Herbalist can prepare simultaneously up to their (Herbalism/2)+1 value in doses of natural potions or poisons in eight hours of work.

 A Critical Failure on the Herbalism check will render the materials used worthless.